Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Preliminaries

-In dimension $2$, Alexeev proved a more general statement, which we will use in Section \ref{sec.proofs}.
+In dimension $2$, Alexeev proved a more general statement, which we will use in Section~\ref{sec.proofs}.

-\begin{theorem}\cite[Theorem 6.8]{Ale94} Fix $\epsilon>0$.
-Consider the set of all projective surfaces $X$ with an $\rr$-divisor $\Delta$ such that $(X,\Delta)$ is $\epsilon$-klt and $-(K_X + \Delta)$ is nef excluding only those for which at the same time $K_X$ is numerically trivial and $X$ has at worst Du Val singularities.
-Then they belong to a bounded family. \end{theorem}
+\begin{theorem} \cite[Theorem~6.8]{Ale94} Let $\epsilon$ be a positive real number.
+Let $\mathfrak D$ be the set of projective surfaces $X$ such that there exists an $\rr$-divisor $\Delta$ on $X$ with $(X,\Delta)$ $\epsilon$-klt and $-(K_X + \Delta)$ is nef, where we exclude those surfaces $X$ for which at the same time $K_X$ is numerically trivial and $X$ has at worst Du Val singularities.
+Then $\mathfrak D$ is bounded. \end{theorem}